 2. the eligibility of shareholders/bondholders in case of:

 – issuance of bonus shares,

 – the issue of further shares or right shares,

 – payment of interest on bonds,

-– redemption of bonds, etc.
+– the redemption of bonds, etc.

-Relation between the record and ex-dividend date is because of the T+2 system of settlement.
+The relation between the record and ex-dividend date is because of the T+2 system of settlement.
 If trade settles before the record date, only then the new investor will receive the dividend.